stat545ubc-2025/assignmentb2.graphHistograms/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# assignmentb2.graphHistograms
+# graphHistograms

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of assignmentb2.graphHistograms is to provide users with an efficient way of graphing histograms when doing data exploration, to speed up the process of understanding what the data in a dataset looks like.
+The goal of `assignmentb2.graphHistograms` is to provide users with an efficient way of graphing histograms when doing data exploration, to speed up the process of understanding what the data in a dataset looks like.
 A common use is when you are wanting to understand what the